Roy Hargrove: Verve and EmArcy era

-Throughout the late 1990s and early 2000s, Hargrove collaborated with the Soulquarians, a collective of experimental jazz, hip hop and soul artists that included Questlove, D'Angelo, J Dilla, and others.
-Hargrove added jazz and funk-influenced horns to D'Angelo's Grammy-winning album Voodoo and supported D'Angelo on tour as a member of the Soultronics, a backing "supergroup" featuring Questlove and Pino Palladino, among others.
+Throughout the late 1990s and early 2000s, Hargrove collaborated with the Soulquarians, a collective of experimental jazz, hip-hop, and soul artists that included Questlove, D'Angelo, J Dilla, and others.
+Hargrove added jazz and funk-influenced horns to D'Angelo's Grammy-winning album Voodoo and supported D'Angelo on tour as a member of The Soultronics, a backing "supergroup" featuring Questlove and Pino Palladino.
 That same year, as part of the Soulquarians collective, Hargrove contributed horn performances for recordings by Common and Erykah Badu.

-Also in 2000, as part of the Verizon Jazz Festival, Hargrove performed in Roz Nixon's musical production "Dedicated To Louis Armstrong" and released his first and only album backed by a string section, "Moment to Moment," featuring tasteful accompaniment by the Monterey Jazz Festival Chamber Orchestra.
+Also in 2000, as part of the Verizon Jazz Festival, Hargrove performed in Roz Nixon's musical production Dedicated to Louis Armstrong and released his first and only album backed by a string section, Moment to Moment, featuring accompaniment by the Monterey Jazz Festival Chamber Orchestra.

-In 2001, Hargrove was selected as a resident artist by the Festival International de Jazz de Montreal and performed in five different ensembles during the festival: As leader of his own quintet; as leader of a "special trio" with Christian McBride and Russell Malone; as a sideman with Monty Alexander and his band; with McBride in a duet; and with the I Musici de Montreal Chamber Orchestra, with which he performed his album, "Moment to Moment."
+In 2001, Hargrove participated in a special four-night artist "Invitation Series" at the Montreal International Jazz Festival during which he performed in five different ensembles: as leader of his own quintet; as leader of a "special trio" with Christian McBride and Russell Malone; as a sideman with Monty Alexander and his band; with McBride in a duet; and with the I Musici de Montréal Chamber Orchestra, with which he performed his album, Moment to Moment.

 In 2002, Hargrove won his second Grammy for Best Jazz Instrumental Album for Directions in Music: Live at Massey Hall with co-leaders Herbie Hancock and Michael Brecker.
 Hargrove was nominated for four other Grammy Awards during his career.

-Also in 2002, Hargrove collaborated with D'Angelo, Macy Gray, the Soultronics, and Nile Rodgers on two tracks for Red Hot & Riot, a compilation album in tribute to the music of afrobeat pioneer Fela Kuti.
+Also in 2002, Hargrove collaborated with D'Angelo, Macy Gray, The Soultronics, and Nile Rodgers on two tracks for Red Hot + Riot: The Music and Spirit of Fela Kuti, a compilation album in tribute to the music of afrobeat pioneer Fela Kuti.
 He also acted as a sideman for jazz vocalist/pianist Shirley Horn and supported singer Erykah Badu on her album Worldwide Underground.

-From 2003 to 2006, he released three albums as the leader of Roy Hargrove's The RH Factor, a group that blended jazz, soul, hip hop and funk idioms.
-The band's debut album, Hard Groove, was hailed as "genre-busting" by critics and ushered in a new era of hip hop-accented jazz.
-The band's second album, Strength, was nominated for a Grammy Award for "Best Contemporary Jazz Album."
+From 2003 to 2006, he released three albums as the leader of Roy Hargrove's The RH Factor, a group that blended jazz, soul, hip-hop and funk idioms.
+The band featured a fluid, rotating collective of prominent jazz, R&B, and hip-hop musicians, including among others Bobby Sparks, Renee Neufville, Keith Anderson, Jason "JT" Thomas, Reggie Washington, Todd Parsnow, Willie Jones III, Jason Marshall, Jon Batiste, Chalmers Alford, Jacques Schwarz-Bart and Cornell Dupree.
+Their debut album, Hard Groove, was hailed as "genre-busting" by critics and ushered in a new era of hip hop-accented jazz.
+The band's second release, Strength, was nominated for a Grammy Award for "Best Contemporary Jazz Album".